Rotating black hole shadows in metric-affine bumblebee gravity: Analyzing the shadow with the intensity profile

+{ For rows $X > 0$ in the tables below, the LSB parameter amplifies all rotational deformations through the off-diagonal coupling $g_{r\theta} \propto aX\cos\theta$ of equation~\eqref{eq:g_rteta}.
+Three simultaneous effects become visible: (i) {vertical flattening} of the photon ring, characterized by the ellipticity $e = (e/X)\cdot X$ from equation ~\eqref{eq:bapp_final} and Table(~\ref{tab:kernel}), (~\ref{tab:II}) {lateral displacement} of the lensing ring peak, $\Delta X \propto 0.45\,aXb_{\rm crit}$, which grows with both $a$ and $X$; and (iii) {asymmetric collapse} of the lower silhouette region, driven by the $g_{r\theta}$ term that breaks the up-down symmetry exclusively when both $a \neq 0$ and $X \neq 0$.
+Crucially, the first column of Figure~\ref{fig:imagem1} ($a = 0$) shows no morphological change across all values of $X$, confirming analytically that the off-diagonal term $g_{r\theta} \propto a$ vanishes identically for non-rotating configurations.}

+{Note that $b_c^{(+)}$ for $a=0.6$ is anomalously large ($\approx 16.5\,M$) because the prograde photon sphere radius $r_{\rm ph}^{(+)} \approx 2.19\,M$ lies very close to the event horizon at $2M$, making the denominator of equation~\eqref{eq:bc_full_explicit} nearly zero.
+In this case, $|b_c^{(-)}|$ provides the relevant observational reference scale.}

-\subsection{Analysis of the LV parameter $X$ in relation to the rotation $a$.}
+\subsection{B. Analysis of the LSB parameter $X$ in relation to the rotation $a$}

-To investigate the effects of LSB, we analyze the parameter $X$ with the rotation $a$ fixed.
-When $a = 0$, the shadow remains perfectly symmetric, independent of $X$, with the photon ring and the lensing ring coinciding at $b_{\rm crit} = b_{\rm peak} = 5.1962\,M$ (Table~\ref{tab:valores_nu}).
-The absence of rotation eliminates lateral displacements ($\Delta x = 0$) and ellipticity, even for $X = 0.9$.
+{ To investigate the effects of LSB, we analyze the parameter $X$ with the rotation $a$ fixed.
+Figure~\ref{fig:imagem2} presents the shadow morphology for fixed $a$ (rows) and varying $X$ (columns), providing a complementary view to Figure~\ref{fig:imagem1}.}